 Research Objectives

-As mentioned in the previous section, four of the eight decoders from the Makin et al., 2018 work will be re-implemented here in a custom Python library.
+As mentioned in section 1.2.4, the neural decoding concepts from Makin et al., 2018 will be adapted in this work.
+Specifically, four of the eight decoders from the Makin et al., 2018 work will be re-implemented here in a custom Python library.
 That research effort is appealing for several reasons.
 For one, it is a relatively recent publication, being about five years old at present.
 Secondly, it comes with a published dataset (O’Doherty et al., 2020), which includes 46 experimental collections, trials from two separate monkeys, and trials with dates spanning almost 11 months.
 Thirdly, the authors made their code suite public, which could be used to implement their analysis and results (Makin & O’Doherty, 2018).
 Finally, Makin et al., 2018 was able to show compelling evidence (in their comparisons of typical BMI decoders) and make a case for a new unconventional BMI decoder, which warrants further investigation.

 Makin et al., 2018 used spike sorted data to feed their decoders and ultimately reported results for that circumstance.
-This begs the question of how well will an rEFH algorithm perform when fed unsorted, or multi-unit, neural data?
-At this point, there doesn’t appear to be any published works that make comparison of the conventional algorithms to an rEFH when fed with multi-unit data, making this an attractive concept to explore.
+This Thesis will take a different approach and investigate the performances when the decoders are fed unsorted, or multi-unit, neural data.
+At the present moment, there doesn’t appear to be any published works that make comparison of the conventional decoders to the rEFH when fed with multi-unit data, making this an attractive concept to explore.

-Additionally, Makin et al., 2018 performed training prior to decoding for all their 49 experimental trials.
-Training is yet another step that delays the time until actual decoding can be applied and doesn’t support an “out of the box” solution, in which a BMI system could be used at any time by any subject perform a task with high accuracy.
+Additionally, Makin et al., 2018 performed training (within trial) prior to decoding for all their 49 experimental trials.
+Training is yet another step that delays the time until actual decoding can be applied and doesn’t support an “out of the box” solution, in which a BMI system could be used at any time and by any subject to perform a task with high accuracy.
 The concept of having a BMI system work across subjects and/or for different days without the need to train/re-calibrate decoders support the idea of transfer learning.
 The O’Doherty et al., 2020 dataset features two different subjects and data collected across different days.
 How well transfer learning performs for the four decoders for both single-unit and multi-unit data would be another avenue worth exploring.

 Finally, as mentioned already, BMI systems, just like any other electrical/computing system, are subject to faulty, corrupted, or missing data.
 This could be due to many circumstances such as lossy or spotty wireless communications at some stage in the data acquisition pipeline.
 This could also be due to faulty electrodes.
 As mentioned in section 1.2.5, there is work aimed at detecting faulty electrodes.
 In the case of faulty electrodes, there spikes could potentially be purposely omitted if errors arise during spiking.
 Therefore, it is worth investigating how well the four decoders perform when the neural data is manipulated such that actual detected spikes are excluded (simulating wireless dropouts or intentional omissions).